gomanu6/docker-configs/dockerfile-notes.md

 RUN = runs command in containers working dir
         is executed wheever the image is buing built

-EXPOSE 80 = expose port 80 in the image
+EXPOSE 80 = expose port 80 in the image, use with -P flag while ducker run to choose a randon port on the localhost to bind to
+    docker run --it -P
+        -P exposes all the ports mentioned in the dockerfile to random local ports

 CMD = command is run when the container is started
     CMD ['node', 'server.js']